Tamschi/mirror-mask/.github/PULL_REQUEST_TEMPLATE.md

 <!-- markdownlint-disable first-line-heading -->

-Thank you for your contribution to the `clack` repository!
+Thank you for your contribution to the `mirror-mask` repository!

 Before submitting this pull request, please make sure: